Alpha Phi Delta

 The Delta Theta Chapter of Alpha Phi Delta has a long history of excellence on the Marist College campus.
 Alpha Phi Delta was the first Greek organization to become a part of the Marist community.
 Since this chapter's inception, hundreds of Marist Students have had the distinct privilege of becoming a brother in this lasting organization.

 The Delta Theta Chapter of Alpha Phi Delta Fraternity is comprised of leaders, scholars, and most importantly, gentlemen.
-The chapter currently holds over fifty brothers, making us the largest fraternity at Marist College and one of the largest in our national fraternity.
-Over the past couple of years, our chapter has become one of the elite chapters in our national fraternity and has risen to the top of Greek life activity on-campus.
+Over the past couple of years, our chapter has become one of the elite chapters in our national fraternity.